Kroger conducts a bi-monthly food safety review (FSR) audit of each store. These audits are conducted by third-party

 routinely and during our bi-monthly Food Safety Review

 We continue to find new ways to improve.
 We are putting an automatic temperature monitoring program in all of our refrigerated cases.
-To date, this equipment has been installed in nearly 1,700 stores.
+To date, this equipment has been installed in more than 2,100 stores.
 This program monitors temperature and trends and sends alarms to store management when temperature trends indicate warming.
 This alarm feature enables store associates to react to negative temperature trends well before they become food safety issues.

 Products are removed from stores for many reasons.
 Sometimes it is due to an incorrect label.
 Other times an incorrect ingredient is added.
 On rare occasions, a product can be recalled because it may be the source of illness or injury.
 Kroger follows the industry and government standards for both product recalls and withdrawals.
 Our 24-hour, seven-day-a-week process for quickly removing from sale any recalled or withdrawn product leads the industry.
 Kroger was one of the first retailers to implement a customer notification system for certain types of recalls.
 Using our customer loyalty database, we are able to quickly notify customers via register receipts and phone calls about recalls of products they may have purchased.